ALib C++ Library

 • Exception output that gives more meaningful information about what happened exactly, e.g. during software development or when logging exceptions "from the field" for later analysis.

 Just to be clear: class Exception is not designed to be a base class for derived exception types.
 The recommended use of the class is that the type itself is the exclusive throwable.
-Consequently, when catching ALib exceptions, only one catch block is needed (possible) and within this catch block code might to perform different actions depending on the exception entries.
+Consequently, when catching ALib exceptions, only one catch block is needed (possible) and within this catch block code performs different actions depending on the exception entries.

 2.2.2 Exception Types